 The Additional Course Cost Information sets out what we include in the tuition fee and what is an additional cost.
 It applies to all students.

-When you receive credit for your modules, you will be able to count that credit towards a qualification.
+When you receive credit for your modules, you will count that credit towards a qualification.

 A few courses have Special Regulations.
 These vary the rules that apply to a particular course.